yosuke-kuroki/AI-System-Rag-LangChain/README.md

 - [Regression](resources/Regression.ipynb)

 [These resources](resources) cover a wide range of topics, from textual analysis and data science pipelines to deep learning, neural networks, and representation learning for recommender systems.
 You can use these resources to enhance your knowledge and skills in AI/ML and apply them to real-world projects and applications.

-Feel free to also check out my other **[GitHub projects](https://github.com/hoangsonww)** for more AI/ML resources, tutorials, and code samples, or read my **[blog posts](https://devverse-swe.vercel.app)** for insights on AI, machine learning, and SWE topics.
-I hope you find these resources helpful and informative as you continue your learning journey in AI/ML! 🚀

 ## Conclusion